Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Our Approach

 \textit{2.
 Salient Nouns \& Verbs:} Saliency of nouns and verbs is determined using tf-idf scores, treating each caption as a document.
 For each caption, the top 2 highest scoring noun and verb tokens (lemma) are selected.
 This examines if saliency contributes towards effectiveness of the skeleton.

 \textit{3.
 Nouns:} This includes lemmas of all the nouns.
 This helps us untangle the roles of nouns vs verbs in the effectiveness of the skeleton.

 \textit{4.
 Iteratively refined captions:} Under this condition, the output of the baseline Img2Cap model serves as the `skeleton' for the next skeleton-based captioning stage.
-The rationale behind experimenting with this skeleton is to compare the utility of skeleton-selection based on POS in denoising caption content, compared to a full caption prediction.
+The rationale behind this skeleton is to compare the utility of sub-selecting skeleton words based on POS in denoising caption content, compared to a full caption prediction.